PapazF/PapazF/README.md

 An aspiring Data Analyst, with background in accounting.
 I've been teaching myself the necessary skills through online and on-campus courses.
+- 🌱 My Portfolio Projects are in: https://github.com/PapazF/PortfolioProjects